darccio/zas/README.md

 對不起。T我不会说普通话。That's all my Chinese!
 If you are here, I guess you will enjoy I18N support in Zas.

+### I18N?

+Yeah, internationalization: you can build multilingual sites with Zas!

 You only need thre simple steps.
 First, create a i18n.yml file inside your .zas directory, like this:

     Main page: